 9.1.1.
-During Rating Meetings, the Rating Analysts can also visit by agreement with the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent) its production sites and other premises used for operating activities of the Rated Entity in order to get familiar with the operating activities of the Rated Entity.
+During Rating Meetings, the Rating Analysts can also visit by agreement with the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent) production sites and other premises used for operating activities of the Rated Entity in order to get familiar with the operating activities of the Rated Entity.

 9.1.2.
 The format and details of a Rating meeting are agreed between ACRA’s Rating Analysts and participants from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).

 9.1.3.
 A rating Meeting may be held at the office of ACRA or the office of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).
 In exceptional cases of difficulty to conduct the Rating Meeting in the physical presence of employees of ACRA and the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent), the supervisor of the group may decide to conduct a Rating Meeting in the format of a conference call or videoconference.
-A decision to conduct the Rating Meeting in the format of a conference call or videoconference must be coordinated with the Compliance Director.
+A decision to conduct the Rating Meeting in the format of a conference call or videoconference must be coordinated with the Compliance and Internal Control Service.

 9.1.4.
 If it is impossible, but desirable to conduct a Rating Meetings in physical presence of ACRA’s employees and those of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent), the head of the Analytical Group may decide on the postponement of the meeting until the meeting in physical presence of employees of ACRA and those of the Rated Entity becomes possible.
 In this case, before the Rating Meeting, the Lead Rating Analyst may conduct individual elements of the Rating Analysis in accordance with the information received from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).

 9.1.5.
 ACRA aims to hold Rating Meetings at least once a year (once in 182 days for those Rated Entities that fall into the Sovereign Credit Ratings category).
-That said, Rating Analysts may call Rating meetings more frequently, but generally not earlier than 90 days after the preceding Rating meeting.
+That being said, Rating Analysts may call Rating Meetings more frequently, but generally not earlier than 90 days after the preceding Rating Meeting.